graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 first-party only then you would use a GraphQL query whitelist (e.g. persisted queries) for this purpose; although the Pro features can still be helpful to dissuade your developers from building expensive queries!)

+### Where are the @graphile/pro docs/changelog?

+You can read the [@graphile/pro README on npm](https://www.npmjs.com/package/@graphile/pro).
+There's also a lot more information in the [Production Considerations](/postgraphile/production) page on this website.

 ### Commercial plugins help fund development on PostGraphile